tueimage/8qa01/code/colab_template/README.md

 ## How to use this notebook

-First, make a project folder in google drive that can be shared with other group members. in this folder make the folders code, images, and masks.
+First, make a project folder in google drive that can be shared with other group members.
+In this folder make the folders code, images, and masks.
 - The code folder should contain the notebook from this folder and the class2020_group00_functions.py file containing the functions.
 Also, upload the Excel or CSV files containing the labels to this folder. (for instance class2020_group00_labels.xlsx)